Use NGINX Ingress

 cube-ingress-edge ack-nginx-edge example.cube.com 172.20.xxx.xxx 80 24m

-• A LoadBalancer type Service exposes the NGINX Ingress controller in the cloud node pool.
-The system automatically populates the ADDRESS field of the Ingress with the load balancer address.
-Use this load balancer address to access the Service.
+• A LoadBalancer Service exposes the NGINX Ingress controller in the cloud node pool.
+The Ingress ADDRESS field is populated with the load balancer address.
+Use this address to access the Service.

 Actions